 In the final analysis, the Fantasy Dome did witness a party for sure – a solid lineup as the one that was paraded on the night, would guarantee that; Mayorkun, Dice Ailes, Mr Eazi, Fancy Gadam, Stonebwoy, Yaa Pono, Kuami Eugene, TIC, KiDi, Kurl Songx, Sista Afia, NanaYaa, Wisa, KME, Asamoah Gyan, Tiwa Savage, King Promise, Mugeez, etc. The ultimate African playlist was on rotation, and it was a sumptuous buffet.
 DJ Nii Ayi Tagoe, DJ K Crakk, DJ Vyrusky, and Vision DJ were also efficient in holding the crowd; with timely interludes or as sidekicks for performing acts.

 Without question, West Africa commands African melody.
-Led by Ghana and Nigeria, the sub-region enjoys a shared musical spice and ancestry, thus, bears a sonic sameness that has birthed numerous collaborations between these countries.
+Led by Ghana and Nigeria, the sub-region enjoys a shared musical spice and ancestry, thus, bears a sonic sameness that has resulted in numerous collaborations between these countries.

 To musicians the continent over, Accra is a second home – testament of Ghana’s identity as a hospitality hub.
 The nation, while it holds firm its musical identity, is also welcoming of “sounds from the other side”.
 It has constantly served as a solid peripheral support base for many acts on the continent, and a bonding agent for music lovers across Africa.
 This solidarity is best witnessed at Ghana Meets Naija, on which, lifting a finger above his head, WizKid proclaimed: “one love to Ghana, one love to Nigeria.
 Africans, we are one”.